Public Meetings

 Shack Bay

 Shack Bay (on the Bunurong Coast between Inverloch & Cape Paterson west of Eagles Nest) – Ever wondered why it has that name?
 Look closely at these photos taken around 1940-50s.
 In 1934, during the 5 month long Wonthaggi Coal Strike, the miners had plenty of time on their hands & this was the result.
 Clearly no building regulation roadblocks during this period.
 They were removed in 1977.
-(Photo credit to Jenny Graham who’s uncle took them whilst on a fishing trip.)
+(Photo credit to Jenny Graham whose uncle took them whilst on a fishing trip.)

 ‘The Kiosk’ (Brown’s Kiosk) – Can you help?